1. “Invisible Man,” Ralph Ellison

 Peter’s devotion to education is further revealed by the fact that his son, Richard A. Hudlin, was one of the small number of Americans of African or native American ancestry who graduated from a “white” college in that era.

 Peter Hudlin’s Brothers

-Peter, Samuel and Joseph Hudlin were slaves on a plantation in Virginia.
-Samuel Hudlin made friends with the captain of a ship who smuggled him on board in a barrel and dropped him off in New Brunswick, Canada.
-He settled there, bought land, and raised a family.
+Samuel Hudlin made friends with the captain of a ship, who smuggled him on board in a barrel, and dropped him off in New Brunswick, Canada where he settled, bought land, and raised a family.
 Canada had abolished slavery before Samuel arrived, so he was safe there.
 He also earned enough money to send for some of his family members, which had to be done discretely and diplomatically since many Canadians were hostile to people of African descent coming to Canada.

 Thanks to the compassion of their owner, Peter Hudlin and a least one of his brothers, Joseph, were allowed to keep some of the money they earned.

-Peter Hudlin used some of his earnings to buy his freedom and left Virginia.
-He met his future wife in Kentucky, and from there, he visited his brother Joseph in Chicago.
-It is possible that some of the fugitives Peter Hudlin drove into Illinois stopped at Joseph’s house in Chicago.
-Peter eventually settled in St. Louis, hoping that the papers documenting his freedom would save him from being seized, illegally declared a runaway slave, and enslaved.
-Were this to happen, the person who seized Peter would be likely to declare such papers forgeries, or simply them.
-Only a contrary statement by a European-American would be likely to be credible confirmation that Peter was free.
+Peter Hudlin used some of his earnings to buy his freedom and left Virginia, met his future wife in Kentucky, visited his brother Joseph in Chicago (where both decided, planned, and prepared to help fugitive slaves as conductors), and eventually settled in St. Louis, hoping that the papers documenting his freedom would save him from being seized, declared (illegally) to be a runaway slave, and enslaved.
+Were this to happen, the person who seized Peter would be likely to declare such papers forgeries (or simply destroy the papers), and only a contrary statement by a European-American would be likely to be credible confirmation that Peter was free.